Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Introduction

-\begin{remark} So far, we have mentioned two proof methods of the vertical versus horizontal inequality, namely the Littlewood--Paley--Stein theory for Theorems \ref{thm:nilpotentVvsH} and \ref{thm:carnotVvsH} and the Dorronsoro theorem for the variant Theorem \ref{thm:lp}.
-There is a third possible proof method for $L^2$ targets which follows the representation theoretic proof of \cite{austin2013sharp} for the case $G=\mathbb{H}^3$, $X=L^2$.
+\begin{remark} So far, we have mentioned two proof methods of the vertical versus horizontal inequalities, namely the Littlewood--Paley--Stein theory for Theorems \ref{thm:nilpotentVvsH} and \ref{thm:carnotVvsH} and the Dorronsoro theorem (Theorem \ref{lpgenthm}) for Theorem \ref{thm:lp}.
+There is a third possible proof method for $L^2$-targets which follows the representation theoretic proof of \cite{austin2013sharp} for the case $G=\mathbb{H}^3$, $X=L^2$.
 Specifically, one can reduce proving the vertical versus horizontal inequality to proving a certain inequality regarding $1$-cocycles $G\to L^2$ of irreducible unitary representations of $G$.
-The irreducible unitary representations of $\mathbb{H}^3$ are given by the Stone--von Neumann theorem, while the irreducible unitary representations have been described by Dixmier \cite{dixmier1959representations,dixmier1957representations} and Kirillov \cite{kirillov1962unitary}.
+The irreducible unitary representations of $\mathbb{H}^3$ are given by the Stone--von Neumann theorem, while the irreducible unitary representations of simply connected nilpotent Lie groups have been described by Dixmier \cite{dixmier1959representations,dixmier1957representations} and Kirillov \cite{kirillov1962unitary}.
 We will not pursue this proof method since the anticipated results do not seem to provide an improvement or advantage over neither Theorem \ref{thm:nilpotentVvsH} nor Theorem \ref{thm:lp}. \end{remark}